Dre Campbell Farm

 2. Diatomaceous Earth

-This treatment, composed of fossilized remains, comes in a powder-like consistency.
+This treatment, composed of fossilized remains, has a powdery consistency.

-Overall, DE is a good natural product to manage hard-bodied insects in and out of your garden and house.
+Overall, DE is a good natural product for managing many insects in and around your garden and house.
 Sprinkle it around garden beds, pots, and the roots of infested plants.

 3. Natural Predators

 Invite in natural enemies, or at the very least, don’t kick them out.
-Frogs, birds, toads, and shrews all feed on these insects.
+Frogs, birds, toads, and shrews all feed on these insects and/or their grubs.

 4. Pick Them Off

-Next, put them in a sealable bag for disposal.
-Alternatively, drop them in hot soapy water to kill them.
+Next, please put them in a sealable bag for disposal.
+Alternatively, drop them in hot, soapy water to kill them.
 Pure boiling water will also work.

-Checking under plants, in soil, in pots, and even benches and the like that present a cool location for vine weevils to rest during the day can reveal them.
+Checking under plants, in garden soil, and even in pots for vine weevils to rest during the day can reveal them.

 5. Repellent Plants